Razi Cov Pars

-Razi Cov Pars (رازی کوو پارس) is a COVID-19 vaccine developed by the Iranian Razi Vaccine and Serum Research Institute.

-It's the second Iranian COVID-19 vaccine reaching human trials and is currently in phase III of clinical research during which it's compared to the Sinopharm BIBP vaccine.
-It received emergency use authorization in Iran on 31 October 2021.
+Razi Cov Pars (رازی کوو پارس) is a COVID-19 vaccine developed by the Iranian Razi Vaccine and Serum Research Institute Razi Cov Pars is a covid-19 vaccine based on recombinant protein, which is being produced by Razi Vaccine and Serum Research Institute, Iran.
+This vaccine is the first injectable-intranasal recombinant protein corona vaccine.It's the second Iranian COVID-19 vaccine reaching human trials and is currently in phase III of clinical research during which it's compared to the Sinopharm BIBP vaccine.

 Medical uses

 It requires three doses given day 0 (intramuscular), day 21 (intramuscular) and day 51 (intranasal spray).

 Pharmacology

 Razi Cov Pars is a recombinant protein subunit vaccine containing the SARS-CoV-2 spike protein.

 Manufacturing

 It's planned to produce one million doses of the vaccine each month as of September 2021.

 As of 25 November 2021, 5 millions doses have been delivered to the Iranian Ministry of Health.